Goose pastrami is what I do with most of my Canada goose breasts. It is an easy project that makes the most out of these often-tough slabs of meat.

 - 1 tablespoon ground coriander

-- Weigh your goose breasts.
-For every pound of goose, you'll need 22 grams of kosher salt, which is about 1 1/2 tablespoons.
+Weigh your goose breasts.
+For every pound of goose, you'll need 10 grams of kosher salt, which is about a tablespoon.
 It's OK if you are a little off on this measurement.
 Mix the salt, curing salt, sugar as well as the thyme, celery seed, caraway, juniper and the teaspoon of black pepper and grind them all together in a spice grinder.
 Pack the goose breasts with this mixture, massaging it into the meat.
-Put the goose into a closed container in the fridge for 24 to 36 hours.
+Put the goose into a closed container in the fridge for 24 to 72 hours.

 - Dip the goose into the brandy -- or really any other liquid you want -- and then coat thoroughly in the remaining black pepper and ground coriander seed.
 I like to grind this myself so the texture is a little coarse, a little fine.

-- Smoke the goose breasts until the interior hits 145°F, which takes me about 3 hours.
+Smoke the goose breasts until the interior hits 140°F, which takes me about 3 hours.

 - Let the goose pastrami cool and eat as lunch meat, or on crackers or whatever.

 A word on the Instacure.
 The 3 grams I call for will actually be enough to cure up to about 3 pounds of goose meat.
-A general rule is about 1 1/4 grams of Instacure per pound, but you do need a few grams initially to get things started.
+A general rule is about 1 1/4 grams of Instacure per pound.
 Do not use more than I call for, though.
+You can buy curing salt No. 1 online.

 Be careful when you are smoking your goose, as the internal temperature can skyrocket in such small pieces of meat.
 They'll be ready in 90 minutes in a hot smoker, which to my mind isn't enough time on the smoke.
 Try to keep your smoker at 200°F or cooler; I like to keep it at 160°F, which lets me smoke the goose for a solid 3 to 4 hours.